Russia expected to outlaw opposition leader Navalny's groups - WTMJ

 Navalny also has relied on his offices across Russia to organize anti-Kremlin protests and implement his Smart Voting strategy — a project to support the candidates most likely to defeat those from the Kremlin’s dominant United Russia party in various elections.

-During Wednesday’s hearing, prosecutors accused Navalny’s organizations of staging protests to overthrow the government.
+During the hearing, prosecutors accused Navalny’s organizations of staging protests to overthrow the government.

 Ivan Zhdanov, a top Navalny associate who headed his foundation, said the court was waiting for the law to take effect to tag Navalny’s organizations as extremist.
 He vowed that the team will continue publishing exposes of corrupt officials and apply the Smart Voting strategy.